 What's the Scoop?

 At Kilmer Middle School, we teach the OPVL method.
-If you haven't heard of it, it's used in IB Humanities classrooms as a method of analyzing primary sources.
-You can learn more here from the Minnesota Humanities Center.
+If you haven't heard of it, it's used in IB Humanities classrooms as a method of analyzing historical documents and sources.

 If you have heard of it, you know that while an extremely valuable tool, it can be a tough concept for middle school students.
 We wanted to find a way to make OPVL more approachable for our students in order to set the stage for their success in high school.
 "What's the Scoop?" was born.